Wednesday, 18 January 2023

 The image below is a painting of the The Conversation Club, at which Johnson was a regular attendee.
 Johnson is the figure in brown at left.
 Boswell is at the far left behind him.
 The man with the ear trumpet to his right is the artist and organizer of the The Club, Sir Joshua Reynolds.

 The Club met at the Turk's Head Inn in Soho, in what is now London's China Town.
-It survives as a Chinese market.
+The building survives as a Chinese market.
 Burke is also pictured here, which means it probably wasn't the time when Johnson made his famous remark.
 In any case, Johnson later said some kind things about Burke.

 The arrival of cheap daily newspapers and other inexpensive publications in the late 19th century provided a platform for demagogues appealing to the new voting public.
 The simultaneous spread of pseudo-scientific nationalist and racialist views provided them with a popular agenda.